-These are the BEST apple muffins I’ve ever made!
-My #1 tip for gluten-free apple muffins – use a mixture yogurt/oil for the right texture!
+My #1 tip for gluten-free apple muffins: use a mixture of yogurt and oil for the right texture!
+These muffins are light and fluffy with tall tops.

 Apple muffins are a crowd favorite, and it’s easy to see why.
 The combination of cinnamon, ginger, nutmeg, fresh apples, and crumb topping make for one tasty snack.
 Plus, these healthy apple muffins make a great quick breakfast on the go.